 - Safer sex/transmission: Feeling sexy while living with HIV can also be tricky because, while being sexual is a normal, natural part of being human, sexual contact can be a major route for spreading HIV.
 If you know you are HIV+, it can be scary to think about passing HIV to a partner – and worrying about it can totally ruin the mood!
 Understanding how to practice safer sex can lead to much more fun and much less worry.

 Because of the stigma and seriousness of an HIV diagnosis, HIV+ women can feel very isolated.
 If not already in a relationship, many women decide their days of dating (and their sex lives) are over after they are diagnosed with HIV.
 It can be very helpful to learn that there are other women out there, living – and being sexy! – with HIV.

 There are many ways to learn how women living with HIV and other chronic illnesses are ‘getting their sexy on’ and leading full, satisfying lives.
 Check out some of the links on this page, read what some of our HIV+ women bloggers have written in A Girl Like Me, or join a support group.
 You may find it helpful to share some of your feelings about being sexy or sexual in the group (most likely you will not be the only one to have those feelings).
-If that is not comfortable for you, maybe you could suggest privately that one support group meeting focus on sexuality or ask the group organizer to bring in a speaker to talk about sexuality.
+If that is not comfortable for you, maybe you could suggest privately that one support group meeting focus on sexuality or ask the group organizer to bring in a speaker to talk about it.